NeuroBench/system_benchmarks/QUBO.md

 ### Maximum supported workload size

 Separately from the benchmark dataset, the submission should also report the largest supported workload size for the given system, at both 1% edge density and 100% edge density (fully connected).
-The result are the greatest values A and B such that the workload (A, 1%, 0) and (B, 100%, 0) can be loaded onto the system and a solution can be found which is better than the trivial solution of cost 0.
+The result are the greatest values $A$ and $B$ such that the workloads $(node, density, seed)$ of $(A, 1\\%, 0)$ and $(B, 100\\%, 0)$ can be loaded onto the system and a solution can be found which is better than the trivial solution of cost 0.

 ## Tuning